 Overview

 In many situations a threaded fastener has to be loosened and retightened again, e.g. Mechanical Ground Support Equipment (MGSE) hardware during service on the ground or parts of a test model that are later reused as flight hardware.
-Reuse of fasteners is desirable since new fasteners are often expensive, however additional analysis is recommended.
+Reuse of fasteners is desirable since new fasteners are often expensive, however additional analysis and/or testing is recommended.
 Two major parameters are affected by reuse; the friction coefficients, and the prevailing torques of the locking device.

 Effects on Friction Coefficients

 During the tightening procedure the surfaces of the threads are at first planated by the force acting perpendicular to the surface.
 Under the effect of an increased preload during the tightening, the grinding of the two moving surfaces creates scratches and grooves on both surfaces, thus resulting in higher friction coefficients.
-The friction coefficients of unlubricated fasteners may increase by up to 100%, and further increases can occur with a higher coefficient of utilisation.
+The friction coefficients of unlubricated fasteners can increase by up to 100%, and further increases can occur with a higher coefficient of utilisation.
 This effect depends mainly on the hardness of the engaged materials and their surface treatments.
 Therefore, the use of experimental data is recommended when determining the effects of reuse on the friction coefficient.

-The results of a series of reuse tests are summarised in Table 12-3, which should be used in place of Table B-1 if fastener reuse is expected.
+The results of a series of reuse tests are summarised in Table 12-3, which are important to be used in place of Table B-1 if fastener reuse is expected.
 The values in Table 12-3 are the maximum and minimum values for the 2nd to 5th applications of tightening torque.
-As friction coefficients may increase with further retightening, this data should be used with care, and extensive reuse should be avoided.
+As friction coefficients can increase with further retightening, it is important to use this data with care and to avoid extensive reuse.
 Nonetheless, the first retightening results in the highest increase of friction coefficients.
 Depending on the fastener size and nut type, the friction coefficients after the first retightening are 50% to 75% of the value after the 5th retightening.
 The data in Table 11.51 is not applicable for MJ type threads; in that case see ISO 5858 and DIN 65349.

-Using a lubricant for the fastener significantly reduces the effects of retightening on the friction coefficients.
+Using a separate lubricant added on the fastener prior to each installation significantly reduces the effects of retightening on the friction coefficients.
 Here also, an increase of the friction coefficients occurs, but it is around 10% - 15% of the value measured at the first use.
+For fasteners with a coated lubricant (i.e. dicronite) it is important to consider, that the coated lubricant is wearing off each time the fastener is installed.
+Not only this generates some debris, but also the friction is increasing.
+This applies to the friction in the thread and underhead of the fastener.
+Therefore it is strongly recommended to verify the impact for connections, where a precise control of preload is needed.